deepixel-dev1/deepixel-dev1.github.io/License/README.md

 - dp::exception::DPLicenseException

-  >This exception is occurred when the license file does not exist or is corrupted.
+  >This exception is occurred when the application id is invalid.

 - dp::exception::DPLicenseExpiredException

-  >This exception is occurred when the license file is expired.
+  >This exception is occurred when the license is expired.